Tsabo/practical-sde-assessments/SDE1-SDE2_Interviewer_Guide.md

    - *Good answer:* Specific challenge + how they approached it
    - *Bad answer:* "Nothing was hard" or avoiding the question

+### Question Set D: AI Tool Usage

+9. **"Did you use Copilot or other AI tools while building this?
+Where and why?"**
+   - *Evaluating:* Honesty and intentionality.
+Are they transparent about tool use?
+   - *Good answer:* Clear disclosure of what they used it for (boilerplate, specific feature, debugging) + evidence they reviewed/tested it
+   - *Bad answer:* Denying use when code suggests otherwise, or blind trust ("I just used what it generated")

+10. **"Show me a piece where you didn't trust the AI output.
+What was wrong with it?
+How did you fix it?"**
+    - *Evaluating:* Critical thinking.
+Can they identify and correct AI hallucinations, inefficiencies, or logic errors?
+    - *Good answer:* Specific example of flawed AI code + their debugging/correction process
+    - *Bad answer:* "I didn't verify anything" or can't articulate what went wrong

+11. **"How do you know the code AI generated is secure, correct, and performant?"**
+    - *Evaluating:* Testing discipline and validation strategy—do they trust blindly or verify?
+    - *Good answer:* "I ran tests, checked for X vulnerability, reviewed the pattern against Y best practice"
+    - *Bad answer:* "AI is usually right" or no validation strategy

 ---

 ## Part 3: Evaluation Rubric